geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 ### Keycloak

 [Keycloak](https://www.keycloak.org/) is an open source identity and access management application widely used.
-MapStore integrates with Keycloak via the generic OIDC layer:
+MapStore integrates with Keycloak via the generic OIDC layer.

-- Standard OpenID Connect (OIDC) login/logout in MapStore
-- Single Sign On (SSO) with other applications — see [the dedicated section](#keycloak-single-sign-on-sso)
-- Mapping Keycloak roles to MapStore roles and groups

-In this section you can see how to configure Keycloak as an OIDC provider.

 #### Configure Keycloak Client